mtm71515/AddisMarchettiASDIHacks/README.txt

  PUBLIC API's USED:
-  GreatSchools API (https://www.greatschools.org/api/): I sent a request for a 90 day free trial and recieved permission to use the API for free for 90 days starting August 11th.
+  GreatSchools API (https://www.greatschools.org/api/): I sent a request for a 90 day free trial and recieved permission to use the API for free for the use of my hackathon for 90 days starting August 11th.

   Geo FCC Area API: Public, free to use